G-20 endorses global corporate minimum tax at Rome summit

 “Here at the G20, leaders representing 80% of the world’s GDP — allies and competitors alike — made clear their support for a strong global minimum tax,” the president said in the tweet.
 “This is more than just a tax deal — it’s diplomacy reshaping our global economy and delivering for our people.”

-Italian Premier Mario Draghi made a sharp call to pick up the pace in getting vaccines to poor countries as he opened a conference of the world’s powerhouse economies.
+Italian Premier Mario Draghi made a sharp call to pick up the pace in getting vaccines to poor countries.

 Draghi, the summit host, said Saturday that only 3% of people in the world’s poorest countries are vaccinated, while 70% in rich countries have had at least one shot.